ruffrick/jda-commands/README.md

 ### Type Mapping

-You can add support for custom types for both commands end buttons.
+You can add support for custom types for both commands and buttons.

 ```kotlin
 class DurationMapper : StringMapper<Duration> {